-Donated Services: A number of unpaid volunteers have made significant contributions of their time in the furtherance of the Organization's programs.
-The value of this contributed time is not reflected in these statements because the criteria for recognition under guidance provided by the Financial Accounting Standards Board ("FASB") related to accounting for contributions received and contributions made, had not been satisfied.
+Contributed Goods and Services: The value of contributed materials and the value of contributed services that either (a) created or enhanced a nonfinancial asset or (b) required specialized skills, was provided by individuals possessing those skills, and would typically need to be purchased if they had not been contributed, amounted to \$119,944 in 2018 and \$0 in 2017 and have been recognized in the consolidated financial statements.
+In addition, a number of unpaid volunteers have made significant contributions of their time in the furtherance of the Organization's programs.
+The value of this contributed time is not reflected in these consolidated statements because the criteria for recognition under guidance provided by the Financial Accounting Standards Board ("FASB") related to accounting for contributions received and contributions made, had not been satisfied.